Mikerophonic/Restaurants.Solution/README.md

 _Feel free to reach out if you have any concerns, feedback, or wish to make contributions to the code._

-Copyright (c) 2023 ike Connelly, Genesis Scott, Julien Lenaz, Jordan Kennedy
+Copyright (c) 2023 Mike Connelly, Genesis Scott, Julien Lenaz, Jordan Kennedy